 Refunds are granted on a sliding scale based on the date of withdrawal.
-Click HERE for the refund policy and schedule.
+For the refund policy and schedule, please see Refund Policy.
 For information on Tuition Refund Appeals and Retroactive withdrawal requests, please see Tuition Refund Appeals and Retroactive Withdrawal Requests.

 - I would like to take more than 18 credits this semester.
 Can I do so?

 Students may take more than 18 credits per semester with the permission of a counselor in the Student Development Center.

 - How can I find out what I need to graduate?

 Students can access their Program Evaluation on WebAdvisor which will help them determine what courses are required to graduate.
 Students can also run "What If?" scenarios to see how their courses would fit into another major.
 For detailed instructions, please see How to Access your Program Evaluation & Transcript using WebAdvisor.

 Due to limitations of the Program Evaluation, students should meet with their advisor to determine what courses are needed for graduation.
 Also, students can meet with a counselor in the Student Development Center during their published drop-in hours (or by appointment) and review your degree sheet.